y2kbugger/weeklyreview_todotxt/README.md

   $ python -m http.server 8000

 # WIP
+- test each Command:
+  - do
+  - undo (do, undo)
+  - undo before do (undo) AssertionError
+  - redo (do, undo, do)
+  - double do (do, do) AssertionError
+  - double undo (do, undo, undo) AssertionError
 - archived -> archived datetime
 - creation-date -> creation datetime
 - completion date persist to db